Hi, I'm Anna!

 Within 2 years of that if-she-can-I-can moment, I won a prestigious award for my painting, had my first sell-out exhibition at Chelsea Flower Show and, with a nervous deep breath, quit that 'sensible job'.
 I’m so grateful to say, I haven't looked back.

-That magical moment was nearly 15 years ago.
+That magical moment was 15 years ago.

 Whaaaatt!!
 It's gone so fast.